lgngnr/regex-php-examples/README.md

-EXAMPLES OF USING REGULAR EXPRESSION IN PHP
+# EXAMPLES OF USING REGULAR EXPRESSION IN PHP

+## POSIX REGEX [As of PHP 5.3.0, the POSIX Regex extension is deprecated]

 .       - Any Character Except New Line
 \d      - Digit (0-9)